- HOME

 Wrapping up

-Every Zoho app is powerful on its own, but the real magic happens when they share data natively.Catalyst makes the data flow, the workflow move, and the business scale.
+Every Zoho app is powerful on its own, but the real magic happens when they share data natively, orchestrate workflows, and work in sync.
+Catalyst makes the data flow, the workflows move, and the businesses scale.